eduardosantoshf/setup-my-macbook/README.md

 ****[zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)****

-## HomeBrew
+## Homebrew

-[HomeBrew](https://brew.sh/) is a free and open-source software package management system that simplifies the installation of software on Apple's operating system, macOS, as well as Linux.
+[Homebrew](https://brew.sh/) is a free and open-source software package management system that simplifies the installation of software on Apple's operating system, macOS, as well as Linux.

-Before you install HomeBrew though you need to install the xcode command line utilities:
+Before you install Homebrew though you need to install the xcode command line utilities:

 ```bash
 xcode-select --install